 What are the options for psychological therapy and support in workplaces?
 The arena is complex yet when you boil it down, there are only five broad options you need to consider as you start your search for a perfect service that suits your budget and workers.

-An employee assistance programme (EAP) is a workplace programme that assists productivity and attendance issues within the workplace and supports employees to find and deal with personal concerns that may affect job performance.
+An employee assistance programme (EAP) is a work programme that assists productivity and attendance issues within the workplace and supports employees to find and deal with personal concerns that may affect job performance.
 Things such as health, relationship, family, financial, alcohol, drug, legal, emotional, stress, or other personal issues.
 Since they were first introduced to the UK in the 1980s, (EAPs) have become an effective way for employers to improve or keep the healthy functioning of the workplace.

 What to look for in an EAP